 Water shoes are a must-have for rocky beaches, creeks and rivers.
 My MIL and SIL are the queens of cute water shoes–so they introduced me to a version I actually enjoy wearing!
-I’m bringing this pair that my SIL got me for Christmas–they look just like sneakers!
+I brought this pair that my SIL got me for Christmas–they look just like sneakers!
 Neal also just ordered the men’s version in grey–he was so skeptical at first and now he loves them!
 They really do look like sneakers!

 I have never been a Birk girl previously but my friends who have say these are even more comfortable than the original kind!
 They’re made of a foam-like material, so they don’t rub and give you blisters–it’s very soft!
 Definitely way more supportive than a flip-flop, too!
 (And most definitely cuter!)
 These are also great for shower shoes!

 Another thing that goes on the list of “things I never thought I’d wear”–I am IN LOVE with my Tevas! 😂 I got the fun deserty cactus colorway and they make me so happy.
 I basically lived in these and my birks our entire camping trip!
 If you don’t want water shoes and you also want something waterproof and easy to wear in the water (that isn’t a slip-on)–these are my best all-purpose sandal pick.
 When I first ordered them I really only envisioned wearing them camping but I’ve gotten so much more wear out of them than I ever dreamed because they just make me smile!

-Sneakers are obviously a must if you plan to do any form of hiking–you know I brought my Gerries on our Michigan camping trip. 😂 I honestly hardly touched them though, aside from the hour that we took a hike through the woods, I didn’t touch them.
+Sneakers are obviously a must if you plan to do any light hiking–so I brought my Gerries on our Michigan camping trip. 😂 I honestly hardly touched them though, aside from the hour that we took a hike through the woods, I didn’t touch them.
 Could’ve totally gotten away with just my Tevas or Birkenstocks.